samiya2804/SYMB_Assignment/README.md

 # SYMB_Assignment

-#  Flatly Landing Page Clone (SYMB_Assignment)
+#  Flatty Landing Page Clone (SYMB_Assignment)

-This project is a static, fully mobile-responsive landing page designed to replicate the clean, modern look of a flat-style UI template (named "Flatly").
+This project is a static, fully mobile-responsive landing page designed to replicate the clean, modern look of a flat-style UI template (named "Flatty").
 It is built using pure HTML and CSS.

 ## 🔗 Live Deployment